-A school that does not offer a particular program or has no students in a given year partake in a particular program, such as GED preparation courses, or ESL programming, will receive no points for the measure, with 100% of the weight being given to the remaining measure(s) within the indicator.
-If a school does not offer a program resulting in either a GED or NEDP, the school will not receive a score for that indicator.
+A school that does not offer a particular program or has no students in a given year partake in a particular program, such as GED preparation courses or ESL programming, will receive no points for the measure, with 100% of the weight being given to the remaining measure(s) within the category.
+If a school does not offer a program resulting in either a GED or NEDP, the school will not receive a score for that category.

-&lt;sup>40 This measure will be displayed as a percentage on the 2017-18 AE PMF, but not included in the indicator score or AE PMF tier.
+37 This measure will be displayed as a percentage on the 2018-19 AE PMF, but not included in the score or tier.
 DC PCSB will work with AE PMF task force to develop a floor and target once additional years of data are available.